entkit/entkit/readme.md

 ## File `custom.tsx`

-To customize Ent-Refine components you can find `./ent-refine/custom.tsx` file on your refine root directory.
+To customize entrefine components you can find `./entrefine/custom.tsx` file on your refine root directory.

 ## Custom List Actions Annotation